What Is Fiscal Sponsorship?

 Scribe's fiscal sponsorship policies have been set by Scribe's Board of Directors, who consult with staff in making the fiscal sponsorship selections.
 We hope these Policies and Guidelines will answer your questions about our fiscal sponsorship program.
 In addition, Scribe staff are available to speak with the prospective applicant about project specifics and applications.

-The selection process requires the project director/producer to go through a number of steps, including submitting to Scribe a formal, written application with supporting materials.
+The selection process requires the project director/producer to go through a number of steps, including becoming a member of Scribe Video Center, submitting to Scribe a formal, written application with supporting materials.
 There is no application form and no required format for the written application or supporting documents, but the application must include all the information suggested by these Policies and Guidelines.
-There is no specific deadline for an application, but the project director should contact Scribe before beginning to prepare the application.
+There is no specific deadline for an application, but the project director should contact Scribe (215-222-4201 or email firstname.lastname@example.org) before beginning to prepare the application.
 In even a short conversation, we can usually get a good sense of the project and give the prospective applicant some help for preparing the application.

-A succinct — but complete — application is better than a long one, and it should be presented to Scribe in a format that makes it easy for us to photocopy and circulate to the selection committee.
-If the applicant submits work samples on tape or disk for the committee to view, one tape or disk will usually suffice.
+A succinct — but complete — application is better than a long one, and it should be presented to Scribe in a format that makes it easy for us to share with the selection committee.
+The applicants work sample should be uploaded to an on-line platform.
+Please provide the password, if necessary.
 When Scribe has agreed to sponsor an independent project, Scribe staff will meet with the project producer or director to discuss the project in detail and to work out the specific terms of the sponsorship agreement.
 Then Scribe will prepare a formal and legally binding contract that must be signed by Scribe and the producer or director of the project.
 We want to make clear that these Policies and Guidelines are not intended to be and are not a sponsorship agreement and that the final agreement will contain very specific terms that govern the sponsorship obligations of Scribe and the project director.

 So, please read the following Policies and Guidelines carefully.
-Then, give us a call or come in to see us so we can discuss your next steps toward fiscal sponsorship.
+Then, give us a call, email, or come in to see us so we can discuss your next steps toward fiscal sponsorship.
 And thanks for your interest in Scribe Video Center.